 1. I am currently 40 years old – (2018) Believe it or not, I sometimes still get carded.
 Maybe some people are terrible age guessers or I still look under 35 to some people.
 I’ll choose to use it to my advantage and hey, I do take good care of myself so I’ll take it as a compliment!

 2. I have a brother who is 10 and a half years older that me and we are the exact same height – Ok, maybe I look a little taller in this picture but we’ve measured.
 Ironically, besides the fact that his hair is thinning, my brother might still look as young as me (Without the goatee) .
 He’s always had a bit more of that baby face look.
 Many people do not realize I have a brother because he lives in Canada.

-3. I’ve been divorced but am now married to the most amazing woman! – Infidelity and divorce are never easy things to go through.
+3. I’ve been divorced but am now married to the most amazing woman! – Divorce is never an easy thing to go through.
 Especially when you have kids and especially when you work in the same office as your soon to be ex spouse.
-There were moments in the beginning when I thought no one could possibly want me, a middle aged man with 2 children who’d basically been thrown away after a 12 year relationship.
+There were moments in the beginning when I thought no one could possibly want me, a middle aged man with 2 children.
 At this low point I could not see how I would ever be redeemed.
 I am happy to say God did just that and brought a woman into my life that was the answer to every prayer I had prayed for and I was the answer to hers.
 I am now married again and there is not a day that goes by that I don’t thank God for her and the path He guided me through to find her.

 4. I was once made into a cartoon caveman for a video game – The game is designed to help people learn the basics about flipping houses.
 One of my business partners loved the idea and connected us with the opportunity to get involved.
 I think it’s pretty funny!